gaultier/blog/tip_of_the_day_2.md

 ## The bug

 Now, since we use a system call directly, sanitizers and runtime checks from the libc allocator do not apply, since we bypass them completely.
+In a way, it is also a feature: it means that our program will behave exactly the same on all OSes, and use the exact same amount of memory.
+It does not depend on the libc or allocator.

 So it turns out that I had a bug in my code: I allocated an array from the arena, and then accidentally wrote paste the bounds of my array (so far, this sounds like a typical story from the C trenches).